MySQL

 Valid values:

-• true: Skips the backfill process during the snapshot phase.
+• true: Skips backfill during the snapshot reading phase.

-• false (default): Does not skip the backfill process.
+• false (default): Does not skip backfill during the snapshot reading phase.

-If true, table changes that occur during the snapshot are read later in the incremental phase, not merged into the snapshot.
+If backfill is skipped, changes to the table during the snapshot phase are read in the later incremental phase instead of being merged into the snapshot.

 Important

-Skipping backfill can lead to data inconsistencies because changes that occur during the snapshot phase might be replayed.
-This provides only at-least-once semantics.
+Skipping backfill may lead to data inconsistency because changes that occur during the snapshot phase might be replayed.
+Only at-least-once semantics are guaranteed.

 Note